codepoet80/metube-php-servicewrapper/README.md

 * Create a directory to store YouTube downloads, ensure the Apache user and group (usually www-data in Linux) has read and write access to that folder
     + see this [Issue](https://github.com/alexta69/metube/issues/7) where I worked through permissions, so you don't repeat my mistakes!
-* Get MeTube working -- the Docker container actually works very well.
+* Get MeTube working with that download folder -- the Docker container actually works very well.
 Follow the [documentation](https://github.com/alexta69/metube/blob/master/README.md) on that project for guidance
 * Configure an Apache Site for the PHP web app (or add a directory to an existing site)
 * Clone this repo into that directory
 * Make the clean-up script executable: `chmod +x youtube-cleanup.sh`